-Members of partner organizations can also take $5 off a membership when purchased in person at the museum (not valid with any other offers).
+Take $10 off a membership (Individual, Dual, or Family) when purchased in person at the Museum (not valid with any other offers).

 A visit to the Museum takes you around the world and through art history.
 We have five-thousand years of art in a complex of buildings that once housed the Lone Star Brewery, and we’re renowned for our collections of Latin American, Asian, and Ancient Mediterranean art.
 On the Museum Reach of the River Walk, the Museum is a thirty-minute walk from downtown hotels and a ten-minute walk from the Pearl retail and restaurant complex.

 Art Party: Saints and Sinners

 Enjoy live music, gallery tours inspired by the Museum's Collection at 5:30, 6:15, and 7:15 p.m. (space is limited), specialty cocktails by Blue Box Bar (cash bar) and art making!
 Art Party is a collaboration between the San Antonio Museum of Art and KRTU Jazz 91.7.
 In the event of inclement weather, Art Party is held indoors.

 Mother-of-pearl buttons, lead, and embroidery hoops are some of the wide-ranging materials Marilyn Lanfear uses to tell her stories.
 Motivated by personal family history and the urge to preserve memories, Lanfear’s body of work is a testament to her rich Texas heritage and her industrious spirit.
 Whether by assembling a collection of carved wooden shelves or soldering a blouse made of lead, Lanfear demonstrates a dedication to the process of art making, techniques, and materials.
 She elevates the everyday to speak to a common, shared experience both through the presence of objects and through what, or who, is missing.